FahmidulHaquee/AMI-Data-Cleaning/README.md

 ## Abstract

 This repository contains all the workbooks and datasets related to the AMI data cleaning project undertaken during the R42 data science fellowship.
+In developed countries, a transition in metering infrastructure is occurring across the utilties sector.
+Currently, the utilities sector is dominated by automatic meter reading technology exists

+This project looks at how AMI data can be leveraged

+For a dataset containing ~[] rows of consumption data, []% of the data was missing.

 ## Table of Contents